carii-codes/carii-codes/README.md

 - 👋 Hi, I’m @carii-codes
 - 👀 I’m interested in code, music, travel, art, crypto and animals.
-- 🌱 I’m currently learning cs fundamentals and HTML + CSS
+- 🌱 I’m currently learning CS fundamentals and HTML + CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...